 A content-focused marketing strategy is essential for many reasons.
 The most important reason to invest in content distribution is that content fosters relationships between your customers and your brand.
 When it comes to people buying your products or services, relationships mean everything.

-To produce content your customers will love, you must know what content distribution is and how to do it well.
-Content distribution is when you share, create, and promote content on various media channels to an online audience.
+To produce piece of content your customers will love, you must know what content distribution is and how to do it well.
+Content distribution is when you share, create, and promote content across various media channels to an online audience.
 Content comes in many forms that include:

 There are three types of content you can share with your online customers.
 These are: owned, earned, and paid.
-For effective content promotion, you need a content distribution strategy that uses all three types.
+For effective content promotion, you need to distribute your content in a way that uses all three types.

-Owned content is that which your company has already produced.
+Owned content is the content you already produced.
 With this type of content, you can control how and when it is published and distributed.
 Examples of owned content include website content, blogs, social media pages, and e-newsletters.